Last week, the Zoning Board of Appeals unanimously approved a mixed use Special Permit for 2 East Main St.

 But the project hasn’t cleared all hoops yet.
 It will still need Major Site Plan Approval from the Planning Board.
 Speaking as a resident, Planning Board member Meme Luttrell expressed skepticism about the hotel use.

 She reminded the board that based on Town Counsel’s information, there is no such thing as non-transient hotels in our zoning.
 She questioned having a four room hotel, saying that hotels are staffed to provide linens, cleaning, etc.

-Lutrell also posited that upstairs lodgers meant setbacks for the project should follow the more restrictive residential requirements.
+Luttrell also posited that upstairs lodgers meant setbacks for the project should follow the more restrictive residential requirements.
 ZBA Chair Craig Nicholson argued that setbacks for the mixed use building would be based on commercial, not residential zoning, even if the second floor hotel is considered residential.

-Lutrell indicated that the EDC was working on bringing a mixed use zoning bylaw change to Town Meeting voters.
+Luttrell indicated that the EDC was working on bringing a mixed use zoning bylaw change to Town Meeting voters.